 Morocco is in North Africa and almost kisses the south tip of Spain at the Straight of Gibraltar.
-It's the perfect hit of exotic chaos without going full remote desert trek.
-What I'm most looking forward to is getting properly lost in the medina's souks (which I hear isn't hard to do), weaving through narrow alleys piled high with spices, lanterns, and rugs, witnessing Penny try her best at haggling and Finn's chin drop when a live Cobra dances for the snake charmers.
+It's a mix of exotic chaos with a little desert around the edges.
+What I'm most looking forward to is getting properly lost in the medina's souks (which I hear isn't hard to do), witnessing Penny try her best at haggling and Finn's chin drop when a live Cobra dances for the snake charmers.
 The kids have asked what Morocco will be like, and I've said a little like Aladdin, minus the flying carpet.

 From what I have read, sunset at Jemaa el-Fnaa, the main market, is a once in a lifetime experience.
 I can't wait to watch the square explode into a mad circus of musicians and food stalls grilling everything from sheep heads to snail soup under what the kids may call putrid clouds of smoke.